intelia-agility/mlspecialisation/usecase2/README.md

 Compared to most openly available Black Friday analysis, this case study produced higher performance.
 The lessons we learnt from the case study were:
 1. Using target encoding to deal with high dimensional categorical data features is a good idea.
-2. The user_id and product_id that are generally considered as low importancy features, however, by the help of recommendation concept, we can discover important patterns from the interactions of the user and product.
+2. The user_id and product_id that are generally considered as low importancy features, however, by the help of proper business requirement analysis and the right solution, we can discover important patterns from the interactions of the user and product.
 The information was so rich that it outweight the information in all other data features.

 Limited by time and budget, the case study didn't dive deeper to achieve the highest performance.
 Things to consider in the further performance enhancement are:
 1. The Deep Learning outperforms all other models.
 It only use the user_id and product_id.
 It worths to include embedding of other features